grafana/awesome-k6/README.md

 ## Videos

-- [Website Performance + Load Testing with K6 (k6.io) in 5 MINUTES!](https://www.youtube.com/watch?v=brasMBAezJY) - Introductory video showing how to create and run a simple test from a HAR file.
+- [Website Performance + Load Testing with K6 (k6.io) in 5 MINUTES!](https://www.youtube.com/watch?v=brasMBAezJY) - Introductory overview of k6, showing how to create a test from a HAR file.

 ## Reference Projects